lucas-gio/flashlight-android/README.md

 * Main activity is [HERE](../main/src/main/java/com/gioia/flashlight/MainActivity.java)

-Now is only translated in EN, ES, and PT.
+Now is only translated in EN, ES, PT, ZH, and AR.